The Ten – Give Due Respect

 Paul said, Children, obey your parents in the Lord, for this is right.
 Honor your father and mother.
 (Ephesians 6:1-2a).
 While children are to obey their parents, it’s more important that they honor and respect them.
 It's possible to obey without showing respect, I mean you can do as your told and still rebellious at heart.

-A friend of mine told me about a time his little boy was standing in the back seat of the car, riding down the road.
-My friend told him to sit down and put on his seat-belt.
-After telling him a third time his little boy defiantly said, No, I will not sit down!
-So my friend pulled the car over and gave his son a spanking and then told him if he didn't sit down he would get one worse that that.
-His little boy sat down and through the tears said, I may be sitting down on the outside, but I’m standing up on the inside.
-I’ve seen that before; obedience without respect.
+A friend of mine told me about a time his little girl was standing in the back seat of the car, riding down the road.
+My friend told her to sit down and put on her seat-belt.
+After telling her a third time his little girl defiantly said, No, daddy I will not sit down!
+So my friend pulled the car over and gave his daughter a spanking and then told her if she didn't sit down she would get one worse that that.
+His little girl sat down and through the tears said, I may be sitting down on the outside, but I’m standing up on the inside.
+There you go; obedience without respect.

 We tend to honor people whom we think deserve it or earn it, we honor great athletes with awards, we honor successful politicians with positions of authority, we honor successful people with plaques.
-And God says honor your parents not just because of what they have done, but simply because of who they are.
+Yet God says honor your parents not just because of what they have done, but simply because they are created in His image.

 This may be a hard pill for some of you to swallow, but God didn’t say to honor your parents if they’re honorable.
 We like to think that people have to earn our respect, but that’s not a Biblical principal.
 Actually I can’t find a passage that says respect must be earned before you have to give it.
-God simply calls us to honor our parents simply because they are our parents.
+God simply calls us to honor our parents because they are our parents.
 Nowhere in this commandment does God tell us to honor them because they are great parents, or even good parents.
 We are to honor them because they are created in His image.
 Which is precisely why we must respect everyone, because we are all image bearers of God, regardless of whether we claim Him as our Father or not.

 Next we need to, Value Their Advice